Additional Financial Guidance

 Close family friends, relatives and especially grandparents are often able and willing to help.
 If funds are available, trusts can be established.
 Equity in houses can be released.

-An Education, Health and Care Plan (EHCP) is provided by Local Authorities and outlines any special educational needs a child has, and the provision a local authority must put in place to help them.
+An Education, Health and Care Plan (EHCP) is provided by local luthorities and outlines any special educational needs a child has, and the provision a local authority must put in place to help them.

-The Education needs and additional support funded through EHCPs is formally reviewed annually, with review documents submitted to the SEND team at the awarding Local Authority.
+The Education needs and additional support funded through EHCPs is formally reviewed annually, with review documents submitted to the SEND team at the awarding local authority.
+Local Authorities do not fund Supplementary Charges.

 For more information contact your Local Authority.